0xyd/OSStudy/README.md

 DMA are used to prevent for large data movement beca use it is time-consuming for CPU which can only move one or few bytes at a time(Programmed I/O).
 DMA bypasses CPU to transfer data directly from I/O devices to memory.

+## Application I/O Interface

+I/O system calls encapsulate device behaviours to make users convenient to use.

+Device-driver layers hides the details of implmentations

+## Block, Character and Network Devices

+Character Devices: Devices use a character as a I/O transfer unit and use sequential access.

+Commands: get(), put()

+Example: Printer, Keyborad, Sound board.

+Block Devices: Devices use a block as the basic I/O transfer unit.

+Commands: read(), write(), seek()

+Example: Disks, Raw I/O, Direct I/O(File system supports without buffering and locking)

+Network Devices: Device may use block or character.

+The socket interface is provided to manipulate Network I/O devices in Unix and Windows.

+## Blocking, Non-blocking and Asychronous I/O

+Blocking I/O:

+Non-blocking I/O:

+Asychronous I/O:

+## I/O Scheduling

+1. Buffering: Storing the data in memory while transfering between devcies that handle the problems of different transfering speed between devices.

+2. Caching: Put data in the memory to reduce the overhead of reading and other operations.
+Simply to say, the main difference between buffering and caching is that buffereing use the exist data and caching copy the data but both may share the same space in memory.

+3. Spooling: A buffer that holds multiple outputs to prevent interleaved data streams.

 # Chapter 14: System Protection

+Two basic principles: Least Privilege, Need-to-Know

+Least Privilege: Programs, users and systems should be just given enough privilege to perform their tasks.

+Need-to-Know: Given temporary privilege of required resources currently to a process to conduct its tasks.

+## Domain Structure

+## MULTICS Ring Structure

+## Access Matrix

+## Implementation: Lock-Key

 # Chapter 15: System Security

+## Masquerading

+## Replay attack

+## Man-in-the-middle attack

+## Session Hijacking

+## Program Threats

+1. Trojan Horse
+2. Trap Door
+3. Logic Bomb
+4. Stack and Buffer Overflow

+## System and Network Threats

+1. Port Scanning
+2. Denial of Service (DOS)
+3. Men-in-the-middle attack

+# Encription

+## Symmetric Encripytion

+Use same key to encrpyt and decrypt.

+Ex: AES (Advanced Encryption Standard)

+## Asymmetric Encripytion

+Ex: RSA algorithm

 # Chapter 16: The Linux System